 Scenario Preview, Part Two

 Spearhead Division is pretty much a model Panzer Grenadier supplement: it draws on just one other game for maps and pieces (Elsenborn Ridge), it has a tight historical focus (actions of the 3rd “Spearhead” Armored Division in late 1944 and early 1945) and it tells a compelling story (by way of 25 scenarios and five battle games).
-Let’s take a look at the second chapter:
+Let’s take a look at the second chapter.
+You can see the rest in Part One, Part Three and Part Four.

 Second Battle of the West Wall